egivandor/notifications/README.md

 Send a notification to one recipient:

+    Notifications::Delivery::Simple.new.notification(User.first, 'Test', 'This is a <b>Test</b> message!')

+Send a message to one recipient:

+    Notifications::Delivery::Simple.new.message(User.first, current_user, 'Test', 'This is a <b>Test</b> message!', nil)

+Send a report to one recipient:

-    Notifications::Delivery::Simple.new('Test', 'This is a <b>Test</b> message!', nil, Conratesecurity::User.first, nil, :notifications)
+    Notifications::Delivery::Simple.new.message(User.first, current_user, 'Test', 'This is a <b>Test</b> message!', nil)

 ## Requirements